stingerpk/mos-ivr/README.md

 **The P.563 algorithm implementation is an evaluation copy and license needs to be obtained from the intellectual property holders for any use other than evaluation.** The implementation has been slightly modified so that it is compatible with rest of the system.
 Please make sure that you go through the readme.txt in P563 directory.
 If you want to improve upon the system, then you should go through the ITU recommendations for P.563.

 The system relies on Asterisk where extensions.conf needs to be placed.
-Other utilities which are used include sendEmail and wavplay which are included.
+Other utilities which are used are sendEmail and wavplay which are included.
 Configurations and customizations need to be done in extensions.conf and P563/process script.
 The IVR prompts were made using AT&T text to speech engine.

 This system is not actively maintained so you are pretty much on your own.
 Good luck! :)